Melissa Klapper

-Melissa R. Klapper is an American historian and storyteller.
+Melissa Rose Klapper is an American historian and storyteller.
 She is a professor of American and women's history at Rowan University.
-Klapper has authored books on the history of children and youth in the United States.
+Klapper has authored books on American Jewish women's history and the history of children and youth in the United States.

 Life

-Klapper completed a B.A. at Goucher College.
-She earned a Ph.D. from Rutgers University.
+Klapper completed a B.A. at Goucher College in 1995.
+Peter Bardaglio, Julie Roy Jeffrey, and Laurie Kaplan served as undergraduate mentors of Klapper.
+She earned a Ph.D. in history from Rutgers University–New Brunswick.
+Her 2001 dissertation was titled "A Fair Portion of the World's Knowledge": Jewish Girls Coming of Age in America, 1860-1920.
+Alice Kessler-Harris was Klapper's doctoral advisor.

-Klapper is a historian and storyteller.
-She is a professor of American and women's history at Rowan University.
-In 2006, she led the Memories of Migration series at the Haddon Township Branch of the Camden County Library.
+Since 2001 Klapper has been a professor of American and women's history at Rowan University, where she is also director of the Women's & Gender Studies Program.
 Klapper specializes in the late 19th and early 20th century.
 Klapper served as co-chair of the Modern Jewish History, The Americas division of the Association for Jewish Studies.
-She is the coordinator of the women's and gender studies program at Rowan University.
 Her 2013 book, Ballots, Babies, and Banners of Peace: American Jewish Women's Activism, 1890-1940, won a National Jewish Book Award in women's studies.
-She won $24,801 on the March 20, 2023 episode of Jeopardy.
+In March 2023, she became a three-day champion on Jeopardy!, winning a total of $60,100.
+In March 2024, she competed in Jeopardy!'s Tournament of Champions.